-I like to draw details that get overlooked-- the shadow of an ice cube in water, say.
+I used to draw details that got overlooked-- the shadows of fabric folds, say.
 Things that don't exactly make sense.
 Things I would edit out if I were trying to make a recognizable object.

 The drawing takes over, pulls, with wide hands, me in, like a commanding dance partner, and I cannot claim to really be in control of them.
 I just follow.
 I don't seem to be drawing the outside world then, but nor do I feel like I'm making it up-- it's as if I'm drawing something just beyond the surface of the page.
 I'm drawing something I feel there, insistent, impatient, almost bullying.